HL7/fhir-ipa/input/pagecontent/fetching.md

 Notes:
 * The server may grant access to a different patient than the user (e.g. a family member)
 * Correctly identifying the patient is a significant challenge - and [safety issue](safety.html), and the application should never take a correct match for granted.
-This is an especially important check if the client application is [synchronizing it's own copy of the patient record](synchronization.html).
+This is an especially important check if the client application is [synchronizing its own copy of the patient record](synchronization.html).
 * Jurisdications may have applicable law or regulation about displaying / checking this information in the application.

 ### Fetching Patient Records